250gpork loin3-4mm thick, marbled shoulder-loin; thin pork belly also works

 Finely grate 20 g ginger root, 1 tsp apple, 1 tsp onion and 1 clove garlic.

 Add 2 tbsp Japanese soy sauce (koikuchi shoyu), 3 tbsp sake, 2 tbsp mirin, 1 tbsp dashi stock and 1 tsp honey to a small bowl, then add the grated ingredients and mix well.
-Set aside for later.
+Set by the stove for later.

 Take 250 g pork loin and make small incisions in the fat to prevent curling.